noblebautista/Python-Code-Samples/README.md

 # Python-Code-Samples

+***MODULE 6***

+Coding assignments for Module #6's lab assignment.
+Assignments consisted of testing out common Python modules, including Random & Math.
+Below are notes to follow along for more clairfication for each file.

+•	Problem 1 – randomrange.py: Use a for statement and random.randrange to print 10 random integers between 25 and 35.

+•	Problem 2 – randomint.py: Use random.randint to print an odd integer between 0 and 100.

+•	Problem 3 – randomday.py: Use random.choice to select a day of the week from a list and print that day.

+•	Problem 4 – pi.py: Calculate an approximation for pi using Leibniz’s formula, which is one of algorithms calculating the mathematical constant pi.
+Write a program that approximates π  according to the Leibniz’s formula using the following pseudo codes.
+Then compare the result with the value of math.pi in the math module.

+•	Problem 5 – degrees.py:Convert radians to degrees using 2π rad = 360°.
+Write a program to convert a user input value in radians to the value in degrees.
+Print this value to compare it to a value computed using the degrees function in the math module for the same input value.

+•	Problem 6 – factorial.py: Write a program that uses a for loop to compute the factorial of a user input value.
+Print the result to compare to be compared with the calculated value using the factorial function in the math module.

 ***MODULE 5***

 Coding assignments for Module #5's lab assignment.
 Assignments consisted of testing out for loops, as well as creating turtle designs/drawings.
 Below are notes to follow along for more clairfication for each file.